Jammy2211/PyAutoLens/README.rst

     import autolens as al
     import autolens.plot as aplt

+    """
-    """Load Imaging data of the strong lens from the dataset folder of the workspace."""
+    Load Imaging data of the strong lens from the dataset folder of the workspace.
+    """
     imaging = al.Imaging.from_fits(
         image_path="/path/to/dataset/image.fits",
         noise_map_path="/path/to/dataset/noise_map.fits",